PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 ## Quick Start Guide

 !!!
 Warning
     It's not currently possible to post anonymously to a discussion or to subscribe for notifications of when posts are made.
 However, these features will be available in the future.
+For now we recommend [using a Padlet board for anonymous discussions, or discussions you need to subscribe to](https://vle-support.york.ac.uk/padlet/padlet-discussion-alternative/).

 ### Video Steps